hookdeck/chargebee-demo/README.md

                                     └─ /webhooks/chargebee/payments
 ```

-Chargebee sends all webhook events to a single Hookdeck Source URL.
-Hookdeck authenticates incoming requests using Basic Auth credentials configured in both systems.
-Three Hookdeck Connections route events to focused handlers based on the `event_type` field:
+Chargebee sends all webhook events to a single Event Gateway Source URL.
+The Event Gateway authenticates incoming requests using Basic Auth credentials configured in both systems.
+Three Event Gateway Connections route events to focused handlers based on the `event_type` field:

 - **Customer handler** syncs profile changes to your CRM or database
 - **Subscription handler** provisions access, updates entitlements, and processes renewals